RoaringBitmap/RoaringBitmap/README.md

     id 'java'
 }

-group 'org.roaringbitmap' // name of your project version '1.0-SNAPSHOT' // version of your project
+group 'my.awesome.project' // name of your project version '1.0-SNAPSHOT' // version of your project

 repositories {